Monthly Archives: October 2004

 Hominid variety (2)

-The greatest _Telegraph_ obituary of this millennium: bq.
-Nerina returned to her mother, by now living in a house near Horsham with her sixth husband, Noel Sparrow.
-Just before her mother’s death in 1958, Nerina decided to take up ballroom … Continue reading Continue reading
+The greatest Telegraph obituary of this millennium: Nerina returned to her mother, by now living in a house near Horsham with her sixth husband, Noel Sparrow.
+Just before her mother’s death in 1958, Nerina decided to take up ballroom dancing … Continue reading Continue reading

 Posted in Blather | Comments Off on Hominid variety (2)